-Table 7-4: Preliminary Analysis of Potential Tradeoffs Associated with including Study Area in the SOI.
-Inclusion Exclusion Insufficient Tradeoff Factor Factor information Notes The geographic proximity of Study Areas #1, 2 and 3 are such that they are adjacent to the City boundary X Parcels located within Study Areas likely contain agricultural uses and/or soils Х Yes.
+Table 7-4: Preliminary Analysis of Potential Tradeoffs Associated with including Study Areas in the SOI.
+Inclusion Exclusion Insufficient Tradeoff Factor Factor information Notes The geographic proximity of Study Areas #1, 2 and 3 are such that they are adjacent to the City boundary X Parcels located within Study Areas likely contain agricultural uses and/or soils X Yes.
 Parcels likely contain agricultural uses.
 Consistent

 with local policies,

 this is a potential

 exclusion factor.

 Future development potential in

 the Study Areas has been

-evaluated X
+evaluated Χ

 Amount of existing vacant or Calistoga has

 underdeveloped land located sufficient vacant

 within an affected agency's land to accommodate

-jurisdiction Х infill development.
+jurisdiction X infill development.

 The City provides

 water service to

 parcels within the

 Study Areas.

 However, capacity to

 expand wastewater infrastructure to

 serve area has not

 Service provision X been demonstrated.

-Financial effects on other Been demenstrated.
+Financial effects on other Deen demonstrated.

-agencies X
+agencies Χ

 Financial effects on property

 owners within the Study Area Χ

 Area is expected to be developed

 for urban uses or require urban-

 type services within the next 10

 years Χ

 Consistency with County

 General Plan and City General See tables 7.1, 7.2,

 Plan X and 7.3 for details.

 Not applicable.

 Calistoga does not

-Adopted Lisbon Crowth have an adopted
+have an adopted

 Adopted Urban Growth urban growth

-boundary Would vecent or underdevelened boundary.
+boundary boundary.

 Would vacant or underdeveloped Yes.
 Consistent with

 land that requires the extension LAFCO policy, this is

 of urban facilities, utilities, and a potential exclusion

 services be added to the SOI?
 X factor.

-City and County agree that Study An agreement has
+City and County agree that Study Insufficient

-Area should be added to SOI. Х not been discussed.
+Areas should be added to SOI.
+X Information.